With more cash and a launch, Vannevar Labs is reconnecting Silicon Valley to its defense industry roots – TechCrunch

 First, there needs to be incredible focus on getting access to actual end users and learning their work.
 The functions that defense and intelligence personnel perform are completely different from operations in the commercial economy, and trying to translate what works at a large corporation into defense is a fool’s errand.
 “You need to have both the DNA of understanding new technology and the DNA of deeply understanding a lot of different use cases within DoD,” Granberg said, referencing the Department of Defense.

-That’s directly informed how Decrypt has developed over time.
+That has directly informed how Decrypt has developed over time.
 “We started focusing on the counter-terrorism space, and as the government moved away from counter-terrorism, we started moving to the foreign actors that were important,” he said.
 “Once we have our first couple of deployments, we are able to iterate very, very quickly.”

 He also strongly eschews a popular view in defense procurement circles that there are “dual-use” technologies that can be used equally well in commercial and defense applications.
 “Some of the most important mission problems where the government spends the most money and has the most interest,” he explained, are also contexts where commercial off-the-shelf products (dubbed COTS in the industry parlance) are least useful.
 He says startups targeting defense simply cannot split their bandwidth by also trying to learn commercial use cases.